 Monitoring progress on mail and enquiries and bringing forward matters for the Bishop’s attention when necessary.

 Preparation of documents, reports and other papers including:

-ministerial Development Review paperwork has been collated in preparation of the Bishop undertaking the clergy review meeting.
+Collating Ministerial Development Review paperwork in preparation of the Bishop undertaking the clergy review meeting.

 Management of administrative systems in the office, including: